alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 .. note::

-    If you want to build your intrumented app from outside the AltTester Editor window you will have to make sure to uncheck the `Development Build` setting from the Build Settings menu in Unity (go to File -> Build Settings) after selecting your Scenes, as seen bellow.
+    If you want to build your intrumented app from outside the AltTester® Editor window you will have to make sure to uncheck the `Development Build` setting from the Build Settings menu in Unity (go to File -> Build Settings) after selecting your Scenes, as seen bellow.
 ```

 ![Build Settings menu from Unity](../_static/img/get-started/create-build-outside-alttestereditor.png)